noamisachar/ConvolutionMedicalNer/README.md

     cd ConvolutionMedicalNer
     ```

+2. Create and activate the conda environment

+    ```shell
+    conda env create -f environment.yml
+    conda activate DLH_project_py38
+    ```

+### Step 2: Get Required Data

+1. Get access to [MIMIC-III v1.4](https://physionet.org/content/mimiciii/1.4/) dataset.
+   - Note: This may take several days

 2. Run MIMIC-Extract Pipeline as explained in <https://github.com/MLforHealth/MIMIC_Extract>.
+   - Note: The required data may be available from `gcp` as specified in the `Pre-processed Output` section of the repository.

 3. Copy the output file of MIMIC-Extract Pipeline named `all_hourly_data.h5` to `data` folder.

-   - Also need the three data files from <https://physionet.org/content/mimiciii/1.4/>.
-Place them in the same folder
+4. Also need these three data files from [MIMIC-III v1.4](https://physionet.org/content/mimiciii/1.4/).
+Place them in the same `data` folder.
      - `ADMISSIONS.csv`
      - `ICUSTAYS.csv`
      - `NOTEEVENTS.csv`

-4. Create and activate the conda environment

-    ```shell
-    conda env create -f environment.yml
-    conda activate DLH_project_py38
-    ```
+5. Download pretrained embeddings ([Word2Vec](https://github.com/kexinhuang12345/clinicalBERT) and [FastText](https://drive.google.com/drive/folders/1bcR6ThMEPhguU9T4qPcPaZJ3GQzhLKlz?usp=sharing)) into `embeddings` folder.

+### Step 3: Run Code (Jupyter Notebooks)

+1. Run `01-Extract-Timseries-Features.ipnyb`
-5. Run `01-Extract-Timseries-Features.ipnyb` to extract first 24 hours timeseries features from MIMIC-Extract raw data.
+   - to extract the first 24 hours of timeseries features from the MIMIC-Extract raw data.

-6. Copy the `ADMISSIONS.csv`, `NOTEEVENTS.csv`, `ICUSTAYS.csv` files into `data` folder.
+2. Run `02-Select-SubClinicalNotes.ipynb`

-7. Run `02-Select-SubClinicalNotes.ipynb` to select subnotes based on criteria from all MIMIC-III Notes.
+   - to select the subnotes from `NOTEEVENTS.csv` based on criteria.

+3. Run `03-Preprocess-Clinical-Notes.ipynb`
-8. Run `03-Prprocess-Clinical-Notes.ipnyb` to prepocessing notes.
+   - to prepocess the clinical notes.

+4. Run `04-Apply-med7-on-Clinical-Notes.ipynb`
-9. Run `04-Apply-med7-on-Clinical-Notes.ipynb` to extract medical entities.
+   - to extract medical entities using the [med7 pre-trained model](https://github.com/kormilitzin/med7).

-10. Download pretrained embeddings into `embeddings` folder via link in given References section.
+5. Run `05-Represent-Entities-With-Different-Embeddings.ipynb`

-11. Run `05-Represent-Entities-With-Different-Embeddings.ipynb` to convert medical entities into word representations.
+    - to convert medical entities into word representations using [Word2Vec](https://github.com/kexinhuang12345/clinicalBERT) and/or [FastText](https://drive.google.com/drive/folders/1bcR6ThMEPhguU9T4qPcPaZJ3GQzhLKlz?usp=sharing) models.

+6. Run `06-Create-Timeseries-Data.ipynb`
-12. Run `06-Create-Timeseries-Data.ipynb` to prepare the timeseries data to fed through GRU / LSTM.
+   - to prepare the timeseries data to be fed through a GRU.

+7. Run `07-Timeseries-Baseline.ipynb`
-13. Run `07-Timeseries-Baseline.ipynb` to run timeseries baseline model to predict 4 different clinical tasks.
+   - to run timeseries baseline model to predict 4 different clinical tasks.
+   - This generates the results for the baseline GRU model.
+   - Note: Notebooks 7-9 can be run in parallel.

+8. Run `08-Multimodal-Baseline.ipynb`
-14. Run `08-Multimodal-Baseline.ipynb` to run multimodal baseline to predict 4 different clinical tasks.
+   - to run multimodal baseline to predict 4 different clinical tasks.
+   - This generates the results for the multimodal model: GRU in combination with Word2Vec and/or FastText.

+9. Run `09-Proposed-Model.ipynb`
-15. Run `09-Proposed-Model.ipynb` to run proposed model to predict 4 different clinical tasks.
+   - to run proposed model to predict 4 different clinical tasks.
+   - This generates the results for the proposed model: GRU in combination with Word2Vec and/or FastText using CNN.

+10. Run `load_print_results.ipynb`
+    - to calculate and print out results from notebooks 7-9

 ## References